Span Pointer Networks for Non-Autoregressive Task-Oriented Semantic Parsing: Span Pointer Networks

 In this section, we introduce span pointer networks: seq2seq, non-autoregressive parsers which model a span-based, task-oriented semantic parsing task.
 Our approach is based on the mask-predict algorithm, which requires an encoder, length module, and decoder to map utterances to frames.
 However, our core idea is shifting from \textbf{text generation} to \textbf{span prediction} when creating leaf arguments in frames; that is, replacing text spans (e.g., ``I'll be there at 6pm'') with index spans (e.g., \texttt{[1, 5]}).
 Text generation and span prediction are \textit{functionally} identical; though span prediction requires converting index spans to text spans post-hoc, both resolve to the same frame.
 However, text generation and span prediction are \textit{technically} different, as they present distinct targets for non-autoregressive parsing.
 Note that our approach is different from \citet{pasupat-etal-2019-span}, who develop a CKY-based parser which maps spans to labels; in contrast, we explore span prediction with seq2seq modeling.

 To build intuition for how these paradigms affect mask-predict parsers, in particular, consider the utterance ``message I'll be there at 6pm'' and frames \texttt{[IN:SEND\_MESSAGE [SL:CONTENT\_EXACT \textrm{I'll be there at 6pm} ] ]} and \texttt{[IN:SEND\_MESSAGE [SL:CONTENT\_EXACT 1 5 ] ]}, one with text spans (requiring text generation) and one with index spans (requiring span prediction). \textbf{For accurate parsing, a length module needs to understand both frame syntax \textit{and} semantics with text generation, but \textit{only} frame syntax with span prediction.} Specifically, with text generation, the length module outputs 9 \texttt{[MASK]} tokens, which requires it to implicitly guess the entire frame---both its syntactic structure and semantic arguments---before decoding.
 In contrast, with span prediction, the length module outputs 6 \texttt{[MASK]} tokens, which requires it to implicitly guess syntactic structure but leave semantic arguments to the decoder, which will subsequently resolve the exact span indices.

-We view span prediction as analogous to coarse-to-fine modeling \cite{Dong2018CoarsetoFineDF}; the length module predicts a coarse-grained frame structure and the decoder infills incomplete parts (e.g., leaf arguments) with fine-grained details.
+To make this argument more clear, consider the frames \texttt{[SL:ARTIST \textrm{Beyonce} ]} and \texttt{SL:LOCATION \textrm{Seattle, Washington} ]}: these frames both have the same length despite being semantically distinct, so during fine-tuning, the length module learns syntax and the decoder learns semantics.
+We view this type of span prediction as analogous to coarse-to-fine modeling \cite{Dong2018CoarsetoFineDF}; the length module predicts a coarse-grained frame structure and the decoder infills incomplete parts (e.g., leaf arguments) with fine-grained details.

 Below, we elaborate on the core components required to implement span pointer networks: a span-based \textbf{frame representation} and the \textbf{model architecture}.